 If you have a pre-existing condition, don’t get discouraged just yet.
-While one carrier may not accept someone with diabetes, another carrier may.
-Our independent agents help you locate the insurance carrier who is most favorable to your condition and gives you the best chance of obtaining coverage with less than ideal health.
+While one company may not accept someone with diabetes, another carrier might.

 Does Medicare Provide Short Term Care Coverage?

 Medicare Part A does provide insurance coverage for all your in-patient care services but only up to 100 days.
 Care can take place inside a nursing home, hospital, or senior center.
-After you deplete your Medicare benefits, you will be left paying the full cost of care.
+However, after you deplete these benefits, you will be left paying the full cost of care.

-It’s important to emphasize that Medicare does not provide benefits for the most common type of short term care, which takes place in your home an, not at a treatment facility.
+It’s important to emphasize that Medicare does not provide coverage fort he most common type of short term care, which takes place in your home.
+Not at a care facility.

 Though Medicare provides some coverage for ongoing care services, we highly recommend that you do not rely solely on these limited benefits.

-You can extend your Medicare benefits to help with ongoing care needs by purchasing a Medicare Supplemental plan or a Medicare Advantage plan.
+You can extend your Medicare benefits to help with ongoing care needs by purchasing a Medicare Supplement plan or a Medicare Advantage plan.
 Both of these options allow you to extend your Medicare Part A benefits from 100 days to 365 days.
-However, these options only provide coverage for in-patient care and not custodial home care.
+However, once again, these benefits only apply to sever situations where medical services take place at a care facility, not at-home personal care.

 Explore Your Options

-Our services are free for you to use.
-And there’s never any obligation when speaking with an agent.
+Our services are free.
+And there’s no obligation when speaking with an agent.